-Please email iPadHelp@nths.net for information about mid-year transfers.
-The process is basically the same except you will have a personal orientation instead of a group orientation. iPad model choices may be limited for anyone who purchases an iPad outside the Spring purchase window.
+Please contact the iPad Helpline at iPadHelp@nths.net for information about mid-year transfers.
+The process is basically the same except you will have a personal orientation instead of a group orientation.

 I didn't purchase an iPad at the beginning of the school year and now I would like to.
 Can I do that?

 You may purchase an iPad within the purchase window, which is usually mid-April through mid-May.
 Once this window closes, iPad purchases will need special approval and will be subject to availability.
 Please contact the iPad Helpline at iPadHelp@nths.net for information about mid-year purchases.

 What is the purchase window for the 2019-2020 school year?

 The iPad portal will be open from April 17th to May 15th, 2019 .
 In order to ensure every student has a fully-configured iPad by the first day of school, it is very important that we receive accurate purchase information as soon as possible.

 I already purchased an iPad through New Trier, but need to purchase another one.
 Can I do that?

 You may only purchase one iPad per student through New Trier over the course of the student's academic career at NTHS.
 Replacement iPads not purchased through New Trier will need to be configured in our system to allow for core and curricular app deployment.
 Please visit the helpdesk at either campus for assistance.

 I cannot afford to purchase an iPad for my student at this time, is there a way to still obtain an iPad at a free/reduced rate or spread the payments out over time?

 All students receive a subsidy toward the purchase of an iPad and case provided by the district.